jakebasile/reap/README.md

 ## Reporting

 **Reap** also includes some basic reporting functionality, under the `reap-admin` command.
-There is currently one report, `hours-report`.
-It shows the total, billable, and non-billable hour count for any number of people over a given time period.
+An example is the `hours-report`: it shows the total, billable, and non-billable hour count for any number of people over a given time period.
 To generate this report over the course of a week, you would issue this command:

     :::bash
     $ reap-admin hours-report -s 20120227 -e 20120302 315700 315701 315702...